| Title: | Flexible Cluster Algorithms |

 assign to the cluster where the center has minimal average distance to

 the group members.
-If groupFun = "majorityClusters"
+If groupFun = "majorityClusters", then all

 group members are assigned to the cluster the majority would belong to